chrismgonzalez/Essence/readme.md

-# StarterKit
+# Essence

-The purpose of starter kit is for beginners that are already familiar with HTML and CSS a place to begin working on their projects.
+The purpose of Essence is to provide a minimal CSS framework for beginners.
+Essence also provides those that are already familiar with HTML and CSS a place to begin working on their projects.
 You should be familiar with using the sass file structure.
 I have included .scss files for you that follow an atomic design sense of development

 The files are blank except for _normalize.scss, _reset.scss, and _helpers.scss.
 I have also included an HTML boilerplate courtesy of [Tania Rascia](https://taniarascia.github.io/primitive/).

 This kit uses the normalize css reset incorparted into the _normalize.scss file.
 Gulp functions have been written to intergrate BrowserSync from your application directory.
 Uncomment the BrowserSync code in the gulpfile.js to use BrowserSync from a virtual host server.

-To install and run from the command line (don't forget to navigate to the desired directory - if applicable):
+To install and run from the command line (don't forget to navigate to the desired directory):

     git clone https://github.com/chrismgonzalez/starterkit.git